The award-winning Northern Lights Lounge at Aberdeen International Airport is set to reopen.

-Measures have been put in place at the terminal to allow passengers to enjoy the Northern Lights Lounge and Distilling House safely.
+Measures have been put in place at the terminal to allow passengers to enjoy the Northern Lights Lounge safely.

 In the lounge, passengers will now enjoy table service by trained staff with food prepared to order and drinks delivered to your allocated table.

-QR codes have also been created so passengers can access menus via their phone and at the Distilling House this can be used to place orders.
+QR codes have also been created so passengers can access menus via their phone.

 Tables and chairs have been positioned to allow for safe physical distancing with hand sanitising stations set up throughout and a one-way system for entering and exiting.

 Passengers will also be asked for their information when entering for Test and Protect purposes.

 Jemma Forrest, travel services manager at Aberdeen International Airport, said: “We are delighted we are able to reopen the Northern Lights Lounge to passengers.

 “The measures we have put in place will help keep them safe while being able to offer them more choice throughout our airport.